DUI is a crime that transcends age, race, gender, and lifestyle.

 - Young drivers may be hesitant to ask parents for rides in a drinking situation

 - Believing that there are quick ways to sober up: drinking black coffee, taking a cold shower, getting fresh air, exercising, eating after drinking, drinking lost water

-But perhaps the biggest reason for the high incidence of DUI is the fact that even a BAC well below .08 affects judgment.
+But perhaps the biggest reason for the high incidence of DUI is the fact that even a Blood Alcohol Level (BAC) well below .08 still affects judgment.
 People who have been drinking (or are under the influence of drugs) have impaired judgment and make poor decisions, such as driving while under the influence.

 Impairing Effects Of Drugs On Driving

 Many people don’t realize or underestimate to what extent drugs – whether OTC (over-the-counter), prescription or illegal drugs – may impair their ability to drive.
 They may not realize that certain cold remedies, painkillers and muscle relaxants may be just as debilitating as alcohol, if not more so.
 This is also true of people who use recreational drugs such as marijuana.
 But no matter the source, drivers who demonstrate impairment may be arrested and charged with DUI.

 Impairing Effects of Various Illegal Drugs